TabsOnRails: managing tabs with Ruby on Rails

 TabsOnRails is a simple Rails plugin for creating and managing Tabs.
 It provides helpers for creating tabs with a flexible interface.

-If you ever had to create a tab-based navigation menu at least once, you perfectly know how much it can annoying.
+If you ever had to create a tab-based navigation menu at least once, you perfectly know how annoying it can be.
 You have to create the menu, set active status in your controllers and reflect selection status in your view.
-TabsOnRails does all the boring stuff for you and let you focus on the customization.
+TabsOnRails does all the boring stuff for you and lets you focus on the customization.

 Let me show you how it works.